krystyna26/GraphQL/README.md

 name
 }}
 ```
-in response you should get all users (2 so far)
+in response you should get all users.

 ```
 mutation{